tarepan/validate-typescript/README.md

 For example, supporting JSON formatted validation errors for easier parsing and logging.

+- **ValidationError:** Abstract base class for all validation errors.
+- **ConversionError:** Type of all the conversion errors.
+- **AssertionError:** Type of all the assertion errors.
+- **ValidationError::** Type of all the validation errors.
+- **NotMatchAnyError:** Type of error thrown when `Any` does not match any of the provided validation options.

 ## Custom Validators (Extensions)

 Validators can be customized using converters, assertions as well as other custom validators (extensions).
+Upon failure, validators throw a `ValidationError`.

 ### Alias